kk2491/Apollo_Auto/Test.md

 ![](/images/CSV_File_Update.JPG)

-Note that at this point of time there is no column names in the CSV file and data must be entered in the order as below
+Note that there are no column names in the CSV file and data must be entered in the order as below

         location.set_x()
         location.set_y()